I've always had an interest in aquariums, aquaponics, and interconnected farming systems. I'd love to share what I've learned with you.

-However, if you're too lazy to keep an eye on the pH level all the time, the goldfish won't mind much, but you probably shouldn't get them if you’re to be lazy about it.
+However, if you're too lazy to keep an eye on the pH level all the time, even though the goldfish won't mind much, you probably shouldn't get them.
 They can survive in low temperatures, but they won't take care of your plants as well.
 Another cool thing about goldfish is that they look pretty and they are fun to play with.

 You can find them anywhere at low prices, but avoid getting "feeder" fish because they often bring all kinds of diseases that could harm the rest of the fish in the tank.

 - Great pets

 Perch is great for serious aquaponic systems because they taste great, they are hard to kill, and they grow at a fast rate.
 If you feed them with omega-3 feeds, the fish can supply the highest levels of omega-3 of all other strains you can grow.
 You won't be able to breed it in captivity, but you will be able to enjoy fine-tasting meat every few months.

 There are three main species: the European perch, the Balkhash, and the yellow perch that's found across North America.
 Yellow perch is the best species for aquaponics because they do well in moderate temperatures and can cope with a wide pH range.